redmybit/terminal/README.md

 # terminal
-terminal coded in python using the pygame library
+A simple terminal coded in python using the pygame library for graphics.